 Diana M. Feinstein is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-She is a member of the firm’s Securities Litigation and White Collar Defense and Investigations Practice Groups.
+She is a member of the firm’s Litigation, Class Actions, and White Collar Defense and Investigations Practice Groups.

 Representative Civil Litigation:

-- Successfully represented the University of California in a seven-week bench and jury trial against an international consulting firm alleging professional malpractice, breach of contract and violations of the False Claims Act.
+- Represented the University of California in a seven-week bench and jury trial against an international consulting firm alleging professional malpractice, breach of contract and violations of the False Claims Act.

 - Obtained decertification of a class of more than 11,000 J.B.
 Hunt truck drivers on the eve of trial in a long-running wage and hour litigation.

-- Obtained a rare reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West (“TCW”), on grounds the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
+- Obtained a rare reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West (“TCW”), on grounds the plaintiff hedge fund failed to establish loss causation.
 TCW successfully argued the financial crisis caused the loss, not TCW’s management.

 - Obtained a voluntary dismissal with prejudice of a putative securities class action concerning The Bank of New York Mellon’s foreign exchange practices on behalf of underwriters Goldman Sachs, Citigroup, Merrill Lynch, Morgan Stanley, UBS and BNY Mellon Capital Markets.